OpenNMS/opennms-developer-training/docs/foundation/03-jvm-architecture.md

 During startup, we first (at pass=0) call `org.opennms.netmgt.eventd.jmx.Eventd#init` and then subsequently call `org.opennms.netmgt.eventd.jmx.Eventd#start`.

 The `org.opennms.netmgt.eventd.jmx.Eventd` extends `org.opennms.netmgt.daemon.AbstractSpringContextJmxServiceDaemon` and most of the logic is implemented in this base class.

-TODO: Fix classpath syntax

-The call to `BeanUtils#getFactory` ends up loading the `eventDaemonContext` defined in `classpath*://beanRefContext.xml`.
+The call to `BeanUtils#getFactory` ends up loading the `eventDaemonContext` defined in `classpath*:/beanRefContext.xml`.
 This depends on the `daoContext`, which also gets in a similar fashion:
 ```
 <bean id="eventDaemonContext" class="org.springframework.context.support.ClassPathXmlApplicationContext">
    <constructor-arg>